dof-studio/CryptoMessager/README.md

 ### Already Known Bugs
 - `Automatic Update Error` - We have built an automatic updating system capale for checking, installing, and updating all available updates.
 But it seems not working well.
 We will fix it in the next version 0.0.1.4.
+- `Partial Text Decryption May Fail` - We have found that under some circumstances, CryptoMessager may fail to detect the partial cipher text and fail to decrypt it.
+This will be solved in the next version.
 - `...`